Information for students

 How do I take a placement test for Reading/Writing?

 Because our Testing Centers are not open, an advisor can help you assess your placement for Reading and Writing.
 See our Placement tests page for more information.

 What do I do if I would normally talk to my instructor in person at the first class for things like a waitlist exception or audit option?

 These can be requested via email to the instructor of the course.
-Instructors are able to facilitate these approvals through email.
+Instructors can facilitate these approvals through email.
 Please use your PCC email to contact your instructor.

 What if I don’t have a computer or internet access – should I drop my class?

 We have some resources to help you, including free wi-fi connectivity options.
-Additionally, if you are in need of a computer, wi-fi, or other support to access remote/online coursework or college services, please provide more information on the Student Technology Needs form and a staff member will contact you soon.
+Additionally, if you need a computer, wi-fi, or other support to access remote/online coursework or college services, please see our emergency funds page for more information.

 How will my federal work study be affected?